 1. As mentioned briefly before, the triangulated points A & B were reversed in the paper, giving a fireball going in the opposite direction and upward.
 Although the mistake was ultimately corrected in a later issue and has nothing to do with the accuracy of the intended trajectory, it does point to further sloppiness in the editing and the peer review process (which should have picked up on such a glaring mistake).
 The review process also didn't seem to insist on even a token error analysis, as should have been done by any normal scientific paper standards with quantitative data.

 2. The paper, which was "Part I" of the analysis, mentions a "Part II", which was supposed to be an analysis by two other astronomers (Dr. J.A.V.
 Douglas and Henry Lee) of 66 detailed eyewitness case reports that were collected.
-"Part II" should have been the next paper, but for reasons never explained was never published in that issue or any later issue.
+"Part II" should have been the next paper, but for reasons never explained was NEVER published in that issue or any later issue.
 This isn't so much a problem with the accuracy of Chamberlain and Krause's trajectory analysis, but with the overall handling of the data in this fireball case.
 Why did the second paper disappear?

-3. In trying to estimate the speed of the fireball, the authors did state that a "majority" of the 66 witnesses estimated a duration of the optical phenomenon of 3 to 4 seconds.
-In line with this, the Sky & Telescope article mentions the collection of more than 100 eyewitness reports by the astronomer who was supposed to write "Part II" (Von Del Chamberlain).
-He likewise gave a duration of "about 4 seconds" based on this collection of his own witnesses.
+3. In trying to estimate the speed of the fireball, the authors did state that a "majority" of these same 66 witnesses estimated a duration of the optical phenomenon of 3 to 4 seconds.
+In line with this, the Sky & Telescope article mentions over 100 eyewitness reports collected by Chamberlain himself immediately afterward.
+Chamberlain was quoted by S&T likewise giving a duration of "about 4 seconds" based on this collection of his own witnesses.
 Despite this, the authors instead took only the estimates of the two photographers of 1 and 4 seconds, made this into an "average" of 2 seconds (why not the true average of 2.5 sec?), which then gave the fireball a "typical" meteor speed.
 Their given rationale for this was that, in their opinion, the two photographers were "in the best position to judge."
 This makes no sense since the two differed in their duration estimates by a factor of four.
 Further, one of them (1 sec. estimate) was driving in his car on the Interstate, and may well have been unable to see the full course of the visible phenomenon.
 Surely a few of the other 64 ignored eyewitnesses must have had at least as good or better vantage points and views of the phenomenon.
 Why weren't they used?

 4. Photographer and self-described skeptic Rand McNatt was very critical of their assumption, believing they were force-fitting the "average" duration to give a meteor speed, instead of using the true average duration, which would have given a much lower object speed, below meteor range, but more in line with what would be expected for re-entering satellite or missile debris.
 McNatt's theory (which he admits there is very little evidence for) was that the fireball was actually created by a faulty/errant re-entering U.S. ICBM armed with nukes, and that's why it was hushed up.